 What is your connection to nature?
-How often to you go outside?
+How often do you go outside?
 Do you live in the city?
-Have you found a walking trail, park or sidewalk that has trees or plants growing alongside?
+Have you found a walking trail, park or sidewalk with trees or plants growing alongside?
 Do you share it with others?

-When I was a youngster, I ran the hills behind our rural home.
+I ran the hills behind our rural home when I was a youngster.
 Later, as a teenager, I lived in the big city of San Diego.
 My grandmother planted flowers in the beds alongside her house.
 I remember finding critters or creatures roaming among them.
 There were pigeons nested in the palms out front.
 My grandfather battled the skunks that foraged in his beautiful green lawn.
 They created nature right there in their yards.

 I found ponds where I saw ducks and geese.
 I discovered walking and running trails around lakes.
 I located beautiful neighborhoods with Torrey pines, palm trees and even areas where there were groves.
 Heck.
 Did you know there are even plants in the deserts of California and along the sandy beaches?
 Nature is everywhere.